 Purchasing a business is expensive, however.
 Only 1 in 15 entrepreneurs looking to buy a business ever complete the transaction, according to Richard Parker on Forbes.com.
 To buck the trend and be successful, you may need to get a loan.

-It’s important to know what getting a loan entails, and how to present your creditworthiness and goals to a loan officer.
-The best way to go through the process?
-Work with an experienced business broker, who can help you get the best loan terms possible, from the start.
+It’s important to know what getting a loan entails and how to present your creditworthiness and goals to a loan officer.
+What is the best way to go through the process?
+Work with an experienced business broker who can help you get the best loan terms possible from the start.